MarceAriel99/simil-photo/README.md

 - If you are planning to run the program in a folder with lots of images (+2000) you should keep an eye on RAM usage 👀.
 Especially if your PC doesn't have much RAM capacity.
 (Turns out that loading +2000 images, extracting their features, and clustering them uses a lot of memory, who could have thought)

+- On the same note, if you're using the program in folders with large amounts of images, and at the end you get "0 groups found" this may be because the clustering algorithm didn't converge (This should be more clear, I know). ***Try to select a subfolder with fewer images to solve this***I'll implement a way of increasing the maximum number of iterations through the UI manually in the future.

 - Be VERY careful when using Ctrl + Z on the folder after using the program to delete a file.
 I'm not sure if this is a Windows bug, but doing Ctrl + Z could end up with you **LOSING ALL THE FILES ON THE FODLER**.
 You could maybe try to restore them by doing Ctrl + Y but success is not assured.

 ## Upgrade ideas